Swooosch/Quizme/README.md

 * Navigation bar at top for SEO purpose
 ![screenshot of the navigationbar for bigger screens](assets/images/navbarquiz.png)

-* The homepage is information about where we are located in Sweden
 * Footer provides copyright information<br>

 ![screenshot of footer with copyight](assets/images/footerquiz.png)